MonashDataFluency/python-web-scraping/markdowns/section-1-intro-to-web-scraping.md

 For example, online stores will often scour the publicly available pages of their competitors, scrape item prices, and then use this information to adjust their own prices.
 Another common practice is “contact scraping” in which personal information like email addresses or phone numbers is collected for marketing purposes.

 ### Why do we need it as a skill?
+---

-Web scraping is increasingly being used by scholars to create data sets for text mining projects; these might be collections of journal articles or digitised texts.
+Web scraping is increasingly being used by academics and researchers to create data sets for text mining projects; these might be collections of journal articles or digitised texts.
 The practice of data journalism, in particular, relies on the ability of investigative journalists to harvest data that is not always presented or published in a form that allows analysis.

 ### When do we need scraping?
+---

 As useful as scraping is, there might be better options for the task.
 Choose the right (i.e. the easiest) tool for the job.